hoppe93/SOFT2/doc/sphinx/source/scripts/DistributionFunction.rst

    :Default value: Uniform radial profile
    :Allowed values: Name of any defined :ref:`module-radialprofile`

-   Specifies the radial profile object to use for to generate a radial profile.
+   Specifies the radial profile object to use to generate a radial profile.

 .. option:: Zeff